 In today’s fast-paced world, up to 100% of CEOs (Vistage), 80% of workers (Harris) and 45 % of youngsters (MTV) are suffering from stress.
-These figures come as no surprise if you’re one of them.
+It is not a surprise if you’re one of them.
 The good news is that stress is not as hard to manage as you think.
 Let’s get to know stress a little better.

 Scientist Hans Selye accidentally discovered the stress response.
 Selye was absentminded, and his rats were always escaping from their cages.
 When he examined these rats later, Selye found their adrenal glands (for stress) were enlarged and their thymus glands (for immunity) had shrunk–the stress of escape and capture had changed the rats’ internal chemistry.

 While it can be a motivator, stress can damage decision-making ability, emotions and health if individuals are overstretched, and subsequently affect productivity, leadership, and success.
 Per the American Institute of Stress, stress costs U.S. corporations $300 billion annually in medical costs, absenteeism, and turnover.
-The following are common symptoms proven by years of studies at Harvard:
+The following are common symptoms of stress related illnesses proven by years of studies at Harvard:

 |Cognitive Symptoms||Psychological Symptoms||Physical Symptoms|